-- + Ensure consistency with General Plan policies related to the preservation of established community character, and expectations for high quality development. - + Respect the physical and environmental characteristics of the site. - + Ensure safe and convenient access and circulation for pedestrians and vehicles. - + Allow for and encourage individual identity for specific uses and structures. - + Encourage the maintenance of a distinct neighborhood and/or community identity. - + Minimize or eliminate negative or undesirable visual impacts. - + Ensure protection of significant views from public right(s)-of-way in compliance with Section 20.30.100 (Public View Protection); and - + Allow for different levels of review depending on the significance of the development project.
+- Ensure consistency with General Plan policies related to the preservation of established community character, and expectations for high quality development. - Respect the physical and environmental characteristics of the site. - Ensure safe and convenient access and circulation for pedestrians and vehicles. - Allow for and encourage individual identity for specific uses and structures. - Encourage the maintenance of a distinct neighborhood and/or community identity. - Minimize or eliminate negative or undesirable visual impacts.

+- Ensure protection of significant views from public right(s)-of-way in compliance with Section 20.30.100 (Public View Protection); and - Allow for different levels of review depending on the significance of the development project.

 Site development review is required before the issuance of a building or grading permit for any new structure.
 Structures that do not require a site development review (but instead require a zoning clearance) include, accessory structures, fences and/or walls, reconstruction or exterior remodeling of existing structures, one to four dwelling units, without a tentative or parcel map, and non-residential up to a maximum of 9,999 square feet of gross floor area.
 Site development review and approval is determined by either the Zoning Administrator or the Planning Commission.
+The City provides the DRC review process for site development reviews as described in the previous section.
 Table 3-14 below identifies the applicable review authority for different development types.

-Table 3-14: Review Authority and Action for Residential Construction Role of Review Authority (1) (2) Type of Construction Activity Zoning Administrator (Minor Review) Planning Commission (Major Review) Residential construction: 5 to 20 dwelling units, without a tentative or parcel map.
+Table 3-14: Review Authority and Action for Residential Construction

+Role of Review Authority (1) (2) Type of Construction Activity Zoning Administrator (Minor Review) Planning Commission (Major Review) Residential construction: 5 to 20 dwelling units, without a tentative or parcel map.
 Decision Appeal Residential construction: 5 or more dwelling units with a tentative or parcel map and 21 or more dwelling units, without a tentative or parcel map.
 Decision Residential construction: On a bluff, an increase in the boundaries of a development area in compliance with the findings in Section 20.28.040 (Bluff (B) Overlay District).
 Decision Mixed-use projects: 1 to 4 dwelling units and nonresidential construction of up to a maximum of 9,999 square feet of gross floor area.
 Decision Appeal Mixed-use projects: 5 or more dwelling units and/or nonresidential construction of 10,000 square feet or more of gross floor area.
 Decision Source: City of Newport Beach Municipal Code

 A site development review is initiated when the Department receives a complete application package including the required information and materials specified by the Director and any additional information required by the applicable review authority in order to conduct a thorough review of the project.
 Upon receipt of a complete application the applicable review authority shall conduct a review of the location, design, site plan configuration, and effect of the proposed project on adjacent properties by comparing the project plans to established development standards and adopted criteria and policies applicable to the use or structure.
+All site development reviews require a public hearing and a notice of the hearing.
+The review authority may approve or conditionally approve a site development review application.
 The following criteria shall be considered during the review of a site development review application: